uoy-cs-eng2/mdbook-practicals/src/practicals/intro-micronaut/04-book-dto.md

 Do the same for the `author` and the `id`.

-*Note*: in IntelliJ, you can usually write the two fields yourself, and then use "Code - Generate" to have it producer the getter and setter methods.
+*Note*: in IntelliJ, you can usually write just the fields, and then use "Code - Generate" to have it producer the getter and setter methods.

 ## Using the Book DTO